Anand R Shah – Senior Vice President, Ola (ANI), Ola Electric, Founder, Sarvajal and Indicorps

 V. Bunty Bohra – CEO, Goldman Sachs Services

 Bunty is chief executive officer of Goldman Sachs Services in India.
 He is responsible for identifying opportunities to further integrate functions in Bengaluru and Singapore, in line with the firm's global office strategy.
 Bunty is a member of the Partnership Committee, Asia Pacific Management Committee, Asia Pacific Capital Committee, FedCom, the Global Recruiting Council and serves on the Pine Street Board of Directors.
 Bunty joined Goldman Sachs in 1996 in the J. Aron Currency and Commodities Division, where he traded commodities for four years in New York and London.
 He spent one year working on the development and launch of Intercontinental Exchange (ICE), an electronic derivatives exchange and trading platform, before becoming franchise manager of the Commodities and Futures Services business units.
 Prior to assuming his current role in 2009, Bunty was global head of the Structured Product Syndicate desk in the Mortgage Department of the Fixed Income, Currency and Commodities Division in New York.
 He was also co-head of the Structured Finance Group in the Americas.
 Bunty was named managing director in 2005 and partner in 2010.
 Bunty earned dual SB degrees in Chemical Engineering and Management Science from MIT in 1996.
 He is a World Economic Forum Young Global Leader, serves on the Advisory Board of the MIT Sloan Finance Group, is a member of the Young Presidents’ Organization and previously served on the Asia Society Corporate Diversity Council.
-He is a Fellow of the Inaugural Class of Ananta Aspen’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network.
+He is a Fellow of Class 1 of Ananta Aspen’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network.

 Leadership project/venture: Tutoring for illiterate girls in Jodhpur